WilliamJudge94/sxdm/docs/analysis.rst

 ``restart_zoneplate`` (bool) if you would like to restart the zoneplate data set this to True

-``median_blur_algorithm`` (str) this initializes which type of median blur will be performed on the datasets during analysis. acceptable values consist of 'scipy' and 'selective'. ''numpy performs a median blur on the entire dataset while 'selective' only applies a median blur if the binned 1D data is within a certain User threshold.
+``median_blur_algorithm`` (str) this initializes which type of median blur will be performed on the datasets during analysis. acceptable values consist of 'scipy' and 'selective'. ''scipy performs a median blur on the entire dataset while 'selective' only applies a median blur if the binned 1D data is within a certain User threshold.